-EOG Resources is developing major shale plays int he US -- the Eagle Ford Shale and Barnett Shale in Texas and the Bakken Formation in North Dakota.
+EOG is developing major shale plays in the US -- the Eagle Ford Shale and Barnett Shale in Texas and the Bakken Formation in North Dakota.
 EOG also has operations in Canada, offshore Trinidad, the UK North Sea and East Irish Sea, the China Sichuan Basin, and the Neuquén Basin of Argentina.

-In 2012 the US accounted for some 92% of the company's proved reserves.
-The US and Canada accounted for 86% of EOG's 2012 production.
-EOG is the largest oil producer in the lucrative Eagle Ford Shale play in South Texas, producing 106,000 barrels of oil equivalent per day that year.
+In 2013 the US accounted for some 92% of the company's proved reserves.
+EOG is the largest oil producer in the lucrative Eagle Ford Shale play in South Texas, producing 142,000 barrels of oil equivalent per day that year.

 Sales and Marketing